zilexa/Homeserver/README.md

 &nbsp;

 ## Steps to get up and running:
+### Step 0 Get the files
+- Download this repository to your Downloads folder: Click the green "Code" button top left > Download as Zip.
+- Open a Terminal (CTRL+ALT+T) or hit the Budgie start button and start typing "Terminal" or "Tilix.
+- opening a script or textfile in Terminal (instead of a normal UI text editor like Pluma) can sometimes prevent you from messing up the file: `nano /path/to/file.sh` note in some cases you need elevated (root) privileges, to do that, prefix a command with `sudo`.
+- **Note my system user account is called `asterix`, I use variables as much as possible, but that is not always possible.
+Make sure you replace "asterix" with your systems username (and read Folder Structure!
+Because "asterix" is very important in my folder structure).**

 ### Step 1 Filesystem
 [Prepare the filesystem](https://github.com/zilexa/Homeserver/tree/master/filesystem).
 Install fs tools, understand their goal, tailor to your needs.